svenmeier/wicket-dnd/README.md

       }
     }.drag("tr"));

 In this example only a MOVE operation is allowed.
-Drags are initiated on `<tr> tags.
+Drags are initiated on ´<tr>´ tags.

 Drop target
 -----------